Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

-Based on these qualitative and quantitative comparisons between the LSA, RA, and SPOD modes, we conclude that the linear modelling results compare very well to the coherent structures extracted from the experimental data, validating the approach.
-In Appendix \ref{sec:surfp_ra}, we further show that RA accurately captures the coherent surface pressure fluctuations on the downstream side of the bump.
+Based on these qualitative and quantitative comparisons between the LSA, RA, and SPOD modes, we conclude that the linear modelling results qualitatively capture the relevant trends and mode shapes of the flows' coherent dynamics with satisfactory accuracy.
+In Appendix~\ref{sec:surfp_ra}, we further show that RA accurately captures the coherent surface pressure fluctuations on the downstream side of the bump.